Margus Lepa

-Margus Lepa is an Estonian radio journalist and former actor.
+Margus Lepa (born 7 October 1953) is an Estonian radio journalist and former actor.

 Early life and education

-He was born in Pelgulinn, a subdistrict of Tallinn, Estonia to baritone Harry Vilpat and actress Astrid Lepa.
+He was born in Pelgulinn, a subdistrict of Tallinn, Estonia to baritone Harry Vilpart and actress Astrid Lepa.
+In 1978, he graduated from the Department of Performing Arts of the Tallinn State Conservatory (now, the Estonian Academy of Music and Theatre).

 Career

 Film acting

 Between 1970 and 2020, Lepa portrayed the character of Georg Aadniel Kiir in the films Kevade (Spring) (1970), Suvi (Summer) (1976) Sügis (Autumn) (1991), and Talve (Winter) (2020), all directed by Arvo Kruusement, apart from Talve, and based on a series of novels by Oskar Luts.